 Skill required of the apprentice

-Apprentices working at Richards Family Farm must have a desire to learn, think logically, be self-motivated and able to prioritize a number of tasks.
-Basic quad and tractor driving skills are an asset.
+Apprentices working at Richards Family Farm must have the desire to learn, think logically, be self-motivated, and able to prioritize a number of tasks.
+Basic quad and tractor-driving skills are an asset.
 Apprentices will work hard both mentally and physically, so determination and perseverance will come in handy.
-Apprentice must have attire for work on a farm.
+Apprentices must have attire for work on a farm.

-The apprentice will have their own camper or house on the farm for private accommodation.
+The apprentice will have the option to rent a fully furnished farmhouse as their private accommodation.
 There will be accessible laundry and possibly WIFI.
 The apprentice will be invited to one meal per day with the host family.
-Some meat and vegetables will be provided when they are in season, however all other food is the apprentice’s responsibility.
+Some meat and vegetables will be provided when they are in season, however, all other food is the apprentice’s responsibility.

-*Wage / stipend, and room and board to be discussed in the interview process.
+The wage/stipend, and room and board are to be discussed in the interview process.

 This apprenticeship will take place from Mid-April to Mid-November.
+This can be flexible for students.
 Apprentices will have 2 days a week off depending on the busyness of the season.

 About the Community and Land

 Bangor, SK is located in the Eastern part of Saskatchewan.
 About 30 minutes to Melville, 1 hour to Yorkton and 45 minutes to Cowessess First Nation.
 The farm is also about 40 minutes north of the beautiful Qu’Appelle valley with nice lakes and swimming holes!
 Heading to the North East, 1 hour and 20 mins to Assesippi Provincial park and the Assiniboine river in Manitoba.
 And to the north 1 hour and 15 mins is the beautiful Good Spirit Lake.
 Lot’s of beautiful land to see and experience on and near Richard’s Family Farm!